Dynamics of scrape-off layer filaments in detached conditions: Introduction

+Filaments are a significant cross field transport mechanism and have been shown that they significantly influence the time averaged profiles~\cite{militello16c,militello18a}.
+At the same time filaments depend on the background condition~\cite{schworer18a}.
 Our previous study found the importance of realistic background profiles for the dynamics of filaments, where a strong dependence of the target temperature has been observed in attached conditions~\cite{schworer18a}.
 In the attached conditions, only a weak influence of neutrals on the dynamic of filaments has been observed.
-The increased resistivity by a decreased temperature did not result in an increased velocity, as the change in target temperature had a stronger effect~\cite{schworer18a,easy14a}
+The increased resistivity by a decreased temperature did not result in an increased velocity, as the change in target temperature had a stronger effect~\cite{schworer18a,easy16a}

 This work aims to extend this into detached conditions, as it is expected that the filament-neutrals interaction will become important in the higher density cases.
-This also allows to extend the resistivity of the background plasma in a self-consistent way to levels studied by Easy~\etaln
+This also allows to extend the resistivity of the background plasma in a self-consistent way to levels studied by Easy\etal\cite{easy16a}.

 The model used will be introduced in sec.~\ref{s:model}.
 After a short introduction to the backgrounds profiles in sec.~\ref{s:bg}, the results of the simulations are presented in sec.~\ref{s:evo}.
 The simulation include the direct influence of neutrals (sec.~\ref{s:di}), the impact of detachment on the radial velocity (sec.~\ref{s:de}) and on the critical size (sec.~\ref{s:ds}) as well as the rigidness of filaments (sec.~\ref{s:r}).
 The results will be discussed in sec.~\ref{s:dis}, before a short summary is given ins sec.~\ref{s:sum}.